rwpeterson/tagger/README.md

 ```text
 Time tag analysis tools.
 Commit 98e1ccc. https://git.sr.ht/~rwp/tagger
 ```

+Additionally, the tools are all versioned, which is tracked in git with a tag, which associates something like "v1.0.0" with a specific commit.
+This information is also compiled into the programs so, for example, `tcat --version` will report the version as well.

 Later I may mirror the repository on a host that specializes in long-term data preservation.
 At that time I'll update this document.
 There should be the possibility of associating a DOI